project-trans/MtF-wiki/content/en/docs/_index.md

 **Kenchiu[^k], we are waiting for your return**

-> If you can remember my name, if you can all remember my name, maybe I, or "we", will be able to live freely one day.
+> If you can remember my name, if you can all remember my name, maybe I or "we", will be able to live freely one day.

 [^1]: The definition of assigned sex on Wikipedia is "Assigned sex, which is determined by checking gender characteristics at birth."